MoreErrors/GroceriesScraper/README.md

 I run the tool with a VPN, just in case.

+# Installation

+1. Open the folder in Visual Studio Code;
+2. npm init to download the necessary libraries/dependencies/things;
+3. Probably "node scraper.js" in Visual Studio Code in console.

 # As of now
 It looks up the price of a zucchini of a single store.
 Very vital because I love zucchini's.